 Our study has several limitations.
-Our sample size was small, which limits statistical power and potentially introduces patient selection bias that could influence our results; however, our results and sample size are similar/larger, compared with prior publications.^{6,7,10,14} All dCTM-BT was performed by a single proceduralist, which may affect the generalizability and dissemination of the results; however, this technique helps provide confidence to proceduralists by ensuring adequate contrast coverage and timing for the initial scans, and, ultimately, diagnostic performance, which should help support adoption.
+Our sample size was small, which limits statistical power and potentially introduces patient selection bias that could influence our results; however, our results and sample size are similar/larger, compared with prior publications.
+All dCTM-BT was performed by a single proceduralist, which may affect the generalizability and dissemination of the results; however, this technique helps provide confidence to proceduralists by ensuring adequate contrast coverage and timing for the initial scans, and, ultimately, diagnostic performance, which should help support adoption.
 We only included the initial evaluation for patients without prior surgery or embolization.
-It is known that embolic material may cause significant artifact, which may limit the visualization of a leak at the prior embolization site.3 We also did not study same-day bilateral procedures;19 however, we have since performed the dCTM-BT technique without difficulty in same-day bilateral procedures, and we expect a similarly high diagnostic yield.
+It is known that embolic material may cause significant artifact, which may limit the visualization of a leak at the prior embolization site.
+We also did not study same-day bilateral procedures; 19 however, we have since performed the dCTM-BT technique without difficulty in same-day bilateral procedures, and we expect a similarly high diagnostic yield.
 Further detailed study is needed to evaluate the yield by phase as well as the optimal timing and number of phases to be acquired.
 Our preliminary data suggest that the first 1 to 3 phases provided the highest yield, and we recommend performing at least 2 acquisitions and additional scans as needed to ensure the filling of large diverticula.
-The number of acquisitions and the greater radiation dose for CTM overall, compared with DSM,20 should be balanced against its high diagnostic performance, the age of the patient, and local expertise.
+The number of acquisitions and the greater radiation dose for CTM overall, compared with DSM, should be balanced against its high diagnostic performance, the age of the patient, and local expertise.
 The improved efficacy of this technique, compared with non-bolus-tracked and single-phase CTM, also remains uncertain and requires further study.
 We included the complete cervical spine in our scan range; however, to reduce the radiation dose, the upper and mid cervical spine could theoretically be omitted, as CVFs are extremely rare in this location.
-It should also be noted that this technique does not evaluate CVFs in the lumbosacral region, which is known to harbor a small minority of leaks.21 The further incorporation of photon-counting CT with this technique may also provide greater diagnostic performance with a lower radiation dose and is a promising avenue for further research.22 We did not perform dedicated resisted inspiration in our study.
-The additional use of resisted inspiration may provide additional diagnostic yield; however, this also requires further study.^{23,24} Spinal needles were used for the lumbar puncture in the study due to operator experience; however, it is universally recommended to use atraumatic needles for lumbar puncture, especially during the work-up of patients with SIH, to prevent post-dural puncture headaches and iatrogenic CSF leaks.25 dCTM-BT is feasible and has excellent diagnostic performance for identifying and localizing CVFs associated with SIH.
-The yield approaches 100% in patients with the highest probability of harboring CVF, as categorized by the Bern SIH score.
-The Bern SIH score is strongly associated with the identification of a CVF in SLEC-negative patients with SIH and may be potentially used as a triage tool with which to identify patients who will benefit from dCTM-BT.
+It should also be noted that this technique does not evaluate CVFs in the lumbosacral region, which is known to harbor a small minority of leaks.
+The further incorporation of photon-counting CT with this technique may also provide greater diagnostic performance with a lower radiation dose and is a promising avenue for further research.
+We did not perform dedicated resisted inspiration in our study.
+The additional use of resisted inspiration may provide additional diagnostic yield; however, this also requires further study.
+23,24 Spinal needles were used for the lumbar puncture in the study due to operator experience; however, it is universally recommended to use atraumatic needles for lumbar puncture, especially during the work-up of patients with SIH, to prevent post-dural puncture headaches and iatrogenic CSF leaks.